Dianthus gratianopolitanus 'Grandiflorus'

 More About Dianthus gratianopolitanus 'Grandiflorus'

-- Single rose pink flowers (4cm wide) on wiry stems rise about 20cm above foliage
+- Single rose pink flowers up to 4 cm wide on wiry stems rise about 20 cm above foliage

 - Very fragrant and showy flowers